Talking Friends

-Talking Friends is an American computer-animated web mini-series that premiered on June 8, 2012, on YouTube and Disney.com.
-Based on the popular app series of the same name by Outfit7 Limited, it is the first television installment in the Talking Tom franchise, and would be the only one to be produced in association with The Walt Disney Company.
-The series ended on August 31, 2012.
+Talking Friends is an animated mini-series that premiered on June 8, 2012 on Disney.com and YouTube.
+Based on the popular app franchise of the same name by Outfit7 Limited, it is the first television installment in the Talking Tom & Friends franchise, and would be the only one to be produced in association with The Walt Disney Company.
+The series ended on August 31.

-A second series iteration, titled Talking Tom & Friends, would eventually be produced and released by Outfit7 on April 30, 2015, to coincide with the reboot.
-This series however, was noticeably produced without the involvement of Disney, with characters receiving redesigns and the original respective voices also being recast along with Pierre and Gina being omitted and replaced by a new character known as Hank.